 - By reducing the barriers to entry thanks to the slashed upfront capital needs, DePINs bring new competition into a variety of industries that have been dormant for a while, incentivizing innovation across the board.

 They’d also have to invest in the physical space for hosting this infrastructure, renting out or purchasing costly real estate.
-Finally, they’d have to retain a small army of employees to maintain the network, building a rigid and centralized corporate structure catering to an existing market (because more corporatism is totally what the world needs right now).
+Finally, they’d have to retain a small army of employees to maintain the network, building a rigid and centralized corporate structure catering to an existing market.

 Now, if our good friends choose the DePIN way, they wouldn’t have to worry about most of the above.
 They can effectively bootstrap their network simply by allowing everyone to participate and building the digital infrastructure enabling them to do so.